-At the onset of the pandemic and for an entire year the industry experienced the most significant spike in new pet owners in modern history.
-With more people spending more time at home, 2020 saw a demand for “pandemic puppies.”
+At the onset of the pandemic and for an entire year the industry experienced the most significant spike of new pet owners in modern history.
+With more people spending more time at home, 2020 saw an insatiable demand for “pandemic puppies” and cats.
 2021 alone ushered in a 6.5% increase in pet care appointments, with pet healthcare spending in the U.S. predicted to increase 33% by 2030.

 Already overwhelmed veterinarians, may find this challenging to think about but veterinary practices should look for opportunities to target their services and market to attract and retain these new pet owners in order to establish sustainable growth.

 This growing generation of pet owners increasingly look for veterinary services tailored to their preferences, with care and advice delivered to them digitally, conveniently and where they are.
 To succeed, veterinary practices will need to take full advantage of their digital presence by optimizing for various audiences and encouraging online reviews, providing virtual health care, offering drop off services and more.

 With flexible payment options being one of them.
-Nearly half of Millennials have canceled or rescheduled a vet appointment or procedure due to associated costs compared to 20% of those surveyed that fall within the “Boomer” demographic.
+Nearly half of Millennials have canceled or rescheduled a vet appointment or a procedure due to associated costs compared to 20% of those surveyed that fall within the “Boomer” demographic.
 Now more than ever, economic uncertainties are looming and financial insecurity is industry agnostic.
 Pet owners need to trust that their vet will deliver quality care despite receiving payment in full at the time of service.
 Pivoting to a buy now, buy later model will not only ensure patient confidence, but demonstrate swift adaptability yielding short-term success while laying the foundation for a more resilient and future-proofed business.

-It’s no overstatement to say that adaptability and modernizing the approach to practice management and care will remain as one of the most important vet trends to come out of the pandemic.
+It’s no overstatement to say that adaptability and modernizing the approach to practice management and care will remain one of the most important vet trends to come out of the pandemic.
 Adaptability makes every other innovation possible, whether it’s evolving your practice alongside new safety measures, operating virtual consultations or implementing new clinic designs to accommodate new ways of working.